santoshkhadka1/Git_workouts.md/README.md

 #### Create a repo mysource, add some files, clone it locally and then push it to  new repo called mytarget
   * Create a new repo at github.
-  * Clone the repo to your local machine.
+  * Create second repo
+  * Clone 1st repo (under 1st repo folder, create some files) git clone in local (copy source path and clone)
-  * git remote rename origin upstream
+  * Git remote -v (will take origin by default)
-  * git remote add origin URL_TO_GITHUB_REPO
+  * git remote add target(secondrepo) (copy target path)
+  * git remote -v
-  * git push origin master
+  * git push target master

-  * Now you can work with it just like any other github repo.
-To pull in patches from upstream, simply run git pull upstream master && git push origin master.
+ #### Why use Git Fork

+#### Create a repo on github, create development branch, add some changes to development branch and then merge it with master

+#### Create a repo, changes the default branch from master to development